 You Make The Paintbrush

-A crochet pattern is not the same thing as a crocheted item just like a paintbrush is not the same thing as a painting.
+A crochet pattern is not the same thing as a crocheted item, just like a paintbrush is not the same thing as a painting.

 If your pattern is a paintbrush, you can’t dictate what happens to the paintings it creates.
 You can revel in the paintings, encourage the painters, and be proud that you had a hand in their artistry.
 But it would be ludicrous to try to control or take credit for the painting.

-You have to realize that there is a correlation between crochet goods and crochet tools, but that, as a designer, you have moved from one to the other.
+You have to realize that there is a correlation between crochet goods and crochet tools but that, as a designer, you have moved from one to the other.

 Fear of Losing Control

-It seems so appropriate that we want to claim ownership of something beautiful, especially when we had a hand in its creation.
+It seems so appropriate that we want to claim ownership of something beautiful, especially when we have a hand in its creation.
 But that need to “own” or “claim” the finished product is just another emotional grasp at control.

 When you first see something made by your pattern sitting on a craft fair table, the familiarity is enough to make you feel it somehow belongs to you.
 I get that.

 What I’m asking you to do is to push that aside.
-Take a deep breath and first remember that you did not make that item.
+Take a deep breath, and first remember that you did not make that item.
 Your hands did not make those stitches.

 After acknowledging this, you can look at that item and see a product of your business.

-The tool you created is not only benefiting you, but it is helping someone else in their craft business, and it was used to create something beautiful, which will then bring joy to whomever purchases it.
+The tool you created is not only benefiting you, but it is helping someone else in their craft business, and it was used to create something beautiful, which will then bring joy to whoever purchases it.